jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 If we think about it, the characters aren't using Force all the time, and in situations where they could easily address a problem by using Force Powers they don't.
 It could be just like as their "uses per day" was used.

 In a situation where the Referee think the player character could still use their Force Power or a Spell, like if the character is Force-sensitive like a Padawan/Jedi but a Fighter, or if the Spells per day already exhausted, the character might roll a Save.

+The Force Power Save for additional uses is a 10+ Save without modifiers.

 This makes sense because there were moments when the characters on tv/comics tried to use their Force Powers but failed, so a Save for "additional" uses can work just well.